- Academic Advising

 Proctors for Local students

-Local student need to select either the downtown SLC, the Dublin testing center, or the Indianapolis location on the Test Proctor Form.
+Local students need to select either the downtown SLC, the Dublin testing center, Beavercreek testing center or the Indianapolis location on the Test Proctor Form.
 These students are required to test at one of these locations; proctors other than the three mentioned above that are submitted for these areas will be denied.

 For Complete and Legible Exam Returns